-PUBLIC TOILETS: There are no public toilets on this walk.
+FACILITIES: There are no public toilets or eateries along this walk.

 The footpath is not obvious in places, so please take an OS Map with you.
 The below photos and instructions should be used as a guide only.
 Remember that places can look very different from season to season.

 1. Start your walk at the corner of the car park.
 Follow the footpath along the stream to the wooden footbridge and cross over.
 On the other side, walk diagonally across the field to the gate leading out to the road.

 2. At the road, turn right and walk up the hill, around the bend.
 Notice the footpath sign next to a driveway on your left.
 Follow the footpath sign past the house and then go through this gate on the right.

 3. It’s then a gradual ascent across the fields, walking with the drystone wall on your left.
 The views are lovely.

 4. At the top of the hill, two footpaths intersect.
 Take the footpath through this gate on the left (below photo) and follow it across the fields.